I have been traveling the county and talking to residents, businesses, nonprofits, educators, and officials.

 I have deep experience developing and implementing local policy and programs, with special care for consulting stakeholders and crafting sensible solutions.
 I will be posting positions – with a sketch of plans – on key Montgomery County issues in the coming weeks.
 We’ll start with a few top issues – and please note that this page is a work in progress, and I highly value any feedback and corrections you choose to offer.

 Affordability and Economic Opportunity

 Montgomery County is expensive – stats such as the self-sufficiency standard show it, and our everyday experiences confirm it.

 We’re a rich county, with many disadvantaged residents.
 The county’s newly enacted $15 minimum wage (which I supported) should not be seen as a “living wage.”
 It’s a start, but we still need a robust safety net to help our neediest neighbors.
 An estimated 78,000 residents are food insecure; 34.6% of students receive free & reduced-price meals (FARMS); 6.7% of residents live below the federal poverty level.

 But affordability challenges go far beyond disadvantaged residents.
 They center on:

-- Housing: Montgomery County faces demand for 4,000 additional housing units each year for the next ten; our strongest need is for more affordable housing, accessible to low- and moderate-income individuals and families including seniors.
+- Housing: Montgomery County faces demand for 4,000 additional housing units each year for the next ten; our greatest need is for more affordable housing, accessible to low- and moderate-income individuals and families including seniors.
 I support the county’s long-standing “inclusionary zoning” policies, which ensure inclusion of affordable units in new development.
 I support county partnerships with organizations such as Montgomery Housing Partnership and Victory Housing, to promote maintenance of our existing stock of quality affordable housing and the creation of new affordable housing.
 And I support renter protections that ensure that affordable units stay affordable, including as neighborhoods become more desirable due to the creation of new transportation infrastructure, commercial and community amenities, and schools.
 I will generally follow the lead of the Montgomery County Renters Alliance and would consider renter-protection measures that include rent stabilization, an approach that limits rent increases.